1030852813/2deci/README.md

 --exp xxx to set expression to xxx

---r to run reversly (from decimal to any-bit number)
+--r to run reversely (from decimal number to any-bit number)

 Example: